GEMcordelli/Personal-Project---Presentation-Slides/README.md

-# Personal-Project---Presentation-Slides
+# Personal-Project--Presentation-Slides
 Presentation Slides Only.
-Slides are p=based on projects from the Personal Projects Repo
+Slides are based on projects from the Personal Projects Repo